francelwebdev/francelwebdev/README.md

 ## Hi, my name is Francel AMAMOO, a Ruby, JavaScript, Elixir & GraphQL Enthusiast.

-I'm a self-taught full-stack web developer passionate about web app and mobile app development.
+I am a self-taught full-stack web developer.

-During my career I have done a lot of backend primaly with Ruby and Ruby on Rails (since version 5.0) and I have also experienced JavaScrypt/NodeJS/ExpressJS, Elixir/Phoenix, Python/Django and PHP/Laravel.

-I love working with Ruby, JavaScript and Elixir because these three languages just make me productive.
+During my career I have used Ruby and Ruby on Rails a lot (since version 5.0) to build web applications, I have also experienced JavaScrypt / NodeJS / ExpressJS, Elixir / Phoenix, Python / Django and PHP / Laravel and i like to use only ruby or javascript because these languages are clear, concise and readable and makes me productive.

 ## Programming Languages and Tools I use.